MaximumOctopus/LEDMatrixStudio/Portable/readme.txt

  could ever want.

  On the 11th of October 2023 I finally got around to starting the process of rewriting the application in C++.
-The Delphi version is now deprecated, and all future versions will be C++.
+This took around three months.
+The Delphi version is now deprecated, and all future versions will be continuing the C++ build.

  I've designed it to be as easy to use as possible.
 Click New and select the size and type of matrix you need.